mvaled/mvaled.github.io/2018/08/01/composing-iterator-returning-functions.rst

 A few days ago I was reviewing a piece of Python code.
 I was looking for a bug, but in the process I found a very interesting function.

-The system allows it's user to "extend" the structure of Products, by providing more attributes which can be used later on when create Sale (or Purchase) Orders.
+The system allows the user to "extend" the structure of Products by providing more attributes which can be used later on when creating Sale (or Purchase) Orders.
 The Product object is like a class defining the structure, and the items in Orders are the instances of such classes.

-When trying to export a full catalog, each attribute may implied a new row in the spreadsheet file.
-But to avoid too much coupling, this process was modeled by a kind of seeded generation of every possible row.
-The algorithm created a seed instance of a product without any attribute, then it generated every possible attribute-complete instance by *composing* several functions that took a instance and returned a iterator of instances.
-Each function deal with a specific type of attribute, and simply injected those attributes in the instances being generated.
+When trying to export a full catalog, each attribute implies a new row in the spreadsheet file.
+To avoid too much coupling, this process was modeled by a kind of seeded generation of every possible row.
+The algorithm started with a seed instance of a product without any attribute, and then it generated every possible attribute-complete instance by *composing* several functions that took a instance and returned a iterator of instances.
+Each function deals with a specific type of attribute, and simply copies those attributes in the instances being generated.

-The function doing this was more or less like this:
+The function doing the generation of all possible instance was more or less like this:

 .. code-block:: python